 - ETL Developer

-Once you’ve sparked up a dialogue, you can ask your chosen professionals a raft of in-depth questions about their day to day tasks and responsibilities, and how you can get involved.
-You can also do this process by reaching out to your existing network, or asking professors for advice or referrals if you’re a student.
+Once you’ve sparked up a dialogue, you can ask your chosen professionals a raft of in-depth questions about their day-to-day tasks and responsibilities and how you can get involved.
+You could also reach out to your existing network or ask your college or university professors for advice or referrals if you’re a student.

 These are going to be your people.
-And as any truly great recruiter will tell you, raw skills can only take you so far.
+As any truly great recruiter will tell you, raw skills can only take you so far.
 It’s just as much about who you know as what you know.

-You need to be around these communities in order to get connected.
-Whether one of these friends introduces you to a new job or not immediately isn’t the point.
-The point is to start building a group of friends that you can talk with about Data Science and Business Intelligence.
+You need to gravitate towards these communities to get connected.
+Whether a friend or connection introduces you to a new job right away isn’t the point.
+The point is to start building a group of friends, mentors, and professional connections that you can talk to about data science and intelligence for business.

-Over time, you will undoubtedly find that this network of friends is your greatest career asset.
+Over time, you will undoubtedly find that your newfound network is your greatest career asset.
 And alongside a great business intelligence resume, success will be yours sooner than you think.

-A career in Business Intelligence offers the unique opportunity to blend technical skills, business problem-solving skills, and communication skills into one rewarding, exciting, and ever-evolving career.
+A career in BI offers a unique opportunity to blend technical skills, business problem-solving skills, and communication skills into one rewarding, exciting, and ever-evolving career.

-If you want to get started in BI, focus first on developing relationships with industry professionals.
+If you want to get started in BI, focus on developing relationships with industry professionals first.
 They’ll give you the “on the ground” guidance you need to figure out your exact next steps.
 Take their advice, work on your BI skills, and continue to learn.
 Don’t be afraid to ask “dumb” questions.
 Working on your BI resume won’t hurt, either.

-And above all, don’t be afraid to make a career switch if you’re not happy where you are at now.
+But above all, don’t be afraid to make a career switch if you’re unhappy where you are at now.